Ḥadīth Genres

 For example, Abū Nuʿaym has two collections which can be classified as mustakhraj: one which includes additional narrations meeting the criterion of Imām al-Bukhārī, and another which meets the criterion of Imām Muslim.

-A muṣannaf is a collection of ḥadīth which contains aḥādīth as well as narrations of Ṣaḥābah, and fatāwā of the Tābiʿīn2.
+A muṣannaf is a collection that includes aḥādīth alongside the narrations of the Ṣaḥābah and fatāwā of the Tābiʿīn2.
 It does not contain sayings of the author himself.
-The narrations are usually divided into chapters and includes both ḥadīth mawqūf (ascribed to Companions) and ḥadīth maqṭūʿ (ascribed to the Tābiʿīn).
+The narrations are usually divided into chapters and include both ḥadīth mawqūf (ascribed to Companions) and ḥadīth maqṭūʿ (ascribed to the Tābiʿīn).

 E.g. Muṣannaf ʿAbd al-Razzāq, Muṣannaf Abī Bakr ibn Abī Shaybah.

-A juzʾ is a collection of ḥadīth narrated by one person, usually on one subject.
-This is regardless of whether they are Ṣaḥābah or not.
+A juzʾ is a collection of ḥadīth narrated by one person, usually on a single subject, whether or not the named narrator is a Companion.

 For example, ḥadīth of Abū Bakr, ḥadīth narrated by Mālik, Juzʾ al-Qirāʾah Khalf al-Imām and Juzʾ Rafʿ al-Yadayn (both by Imām al-Bukhārī).

-One of the more well-known collections classified as muʿjam is al-Muʿjam al-Ṣaghīr by Imām al-Ṭabarānī, in which he selected one ḥadīth from each of his teachers.
+A best-known example is al-Muʿjam al-Ṣaghīr by Imām al-Ṭabarānī, in which he selected one ḥadīth from each of his teachers.

 E.g. Imām al-Tabrīzī's Mishkāt al-Maṣābīḥ.